python/cpython/Doc/c-api/long.rst

    * Set an :exc:`OverflowError` exception, and return ``-1`` if the number of bits doesn't fit into :c:type:`Py_ssize_t`.

-   Calling the :py:meth:`bit_length` method should be preferred to support integers larger than :c:type:`Py_ssize_t` bits and to avoid :exc:`!OverflowError`.
+   Calling the :py:meth:`int.bit_length` method should be preferred to support integers larger than :c:type:`Py_ssize_t` bits and to avoid :exc:`!OverflowError`.

    .. versionadded:: 3.14